 Something that we have seen even hobbyist RC car owners doubting is the possibility of reverse voltage from the motor.
 This is when the wheels are turned on the RC car, and the motor produces a voltage that goes through the system that can and will cause many of the electric components to be shorted.

-We have seen many people doubt this, with most RC cars having a system to stop this from causing any damage to the internals.
+I have seen many people doubt this, with most RC cars having a system to stop this from causing any damage to the internals.
 However, when quickly pushed across the ground or just with older motors, the chances of this happening increase greatly, and the ESC is the first part to be damaged.

 Why Do RC Motors Burn Up?